Pop Culture Madness!

 Author Mary Roberts Rinehart is considered the source of the phrase "The butler did it" from her novel The Door, although her novel does not use the exact phrase

 Kleenex was invented and advertised as a cold cream remover in 1924.
-It was only rebranded in 1930 after a majority of customers reported using product mostly for blowing their nose, doubling the company's sales.
+It was only rebranded in 1930 after most customers reported using it mostly to blow their noses, doubling the company’s sales.

 The chocolate chip cookie was developed in 1930 by Ruth Graves Wakefield.
 She sold the recipe to Nestlé in exchange for a lifetime supply of chocolate chips.

 A zoologist went to Syria and brought back 11 newly discovered Golden Hamsters.
-Only 2 of them bred and their offspring were sent to laboratories around the world.
+Only two were bred, and their offspring were sent to laboratories worldwide.
 Today, the hamsters you see in pet stores are most likely descendants of these two hamsters.

-William Howard Taft(1857-1930) was the last American president to have any sort of facial hair.
+William Howard Taft(1857-1930) was the last American president to have any facial hair.

 Clyde Tombaugh was photographing the sky and comparing the pictures.
 He noticed a faint dot that had moved.
-The young man from Kansas discovered Pluto, named by 11-year old Venetia Burney.
-Percival Lowell thought something was up between Neptune and Uranus and had been looking for the planet since 1905 or so.
-Since its discovery on February 18th 1930, Pluto has yet to complete a single orbit around the Sun, which it will do so on March 23rd 2178.
+The young man from Kansas discovered Pluto, named by 11-year-old Venetia Burney.
+Percival Lowell thought something was up between Neptune and Uranus and had been looking for the planet since 1905.
+Since its discovery on February 18, 1930, Pluto has yet to complete a single orbit around the Sun, which it will do on March 23, 2178.

 RIP, Scandals, Sad and Odd News